Disclaimer: Don't own anything, except the idea, as usual.

 A/N: Just a little short story for New Year's Eve.
 Cait and Hawke aren't together in the beginning, as usual.
 References are made to I Want To Help and Let Me In.
 Enjoy, and Happy New Year to all my readers! –robertwnielsen

-This is the year, Caitlin O'Shannessy said to herself as she got ready for the FIRM's annual New Year's Eve party.
-In 1988, I'm gonna make String realize how I feel about him...or I'm gonna go back to Texas.
+This is the year, Caitlin O'Shannessy thought as she got ready for the FIRM's annual New Year's Eve party.
+In 1988, I'm either gonna make String realize how much I love him, or I'm gonna go back to Texas.
 I'm through playin' around.
 Cait had suffered through Stringfellow Hawke's inattention, and sometimes downright rudeness, for the past two years, and had just about had enough.
 As she got dressed in the small bathroom at Santini Air, she made a few decisions regarding her relationship, or lack thereof, with Hawke.

 Meanwhile, as String and Dom finished putting on their tuxes, Dom said, "String...got any New Year's resolutions?"